enthought/ets/docs/source/eeps/eep-1.rst

 (``logger.warning``, ``logger.exception``, etc.).
 Logging configuration
 should be left to the application.

-There's one notable exception to the above rule: top-level ETS library packages that use logging *should* add a NullHandler for their logger in their ``__init__.py``.
-This prevents ``No handlers could be found for ...`` warnings from the logging library for applications that use the library but don't configure logging.

 Tests should also avoid making persistent changes to logging configuration, though they may need to make temporary configuration changes (for example, to verify that a particular condition is logged